felixbuchholz/vera/README.md

 # vera
-Mini-portfolio, meeting Vera Institute of Justice
+_Small showcase of my work as an introduction for the Vera Institute of Justice_